rubenwardy/minetest_modding_book/_en/map/environment.md

 ### Removing Nodes

 A node must always be present.
-When someone says to remove a node, what is usually meant is they want to set the node to `air`.
+To remove a node, you set the position to `air`.

 The following two lines will both remove a node, and are both identical: